dezeroku/serverless-scheduler/README.md

 # Serverless Scheduler

-AWS based serverless solution for running scheduled tasks coming from different sources.
+AWS based serverless solution for scheduling and running tasks.
-The main use at the moment is monitoring websites for changes in HTML, however it's easy to extend it with whatever functionality you'd like to have.
+The main use at the moment is monitoring websites for changes in HTML, however it's easy to extend it with plugins that can be implemented to do whatever you like.

-The only requirement is for the input JSON to match `ScheduledJob` definition from `common` package + you need to write your handler listening to the events from SNS topic.

-This is very much a work in progress at the moment, especially the frontend requires a redesign (to easily allow more job types to be supported).
-The scheduling part is done though, it only needs an example HTML monitor listener to be written.
+If your workflow fits the generic "every `n` minutes do `something`" and you're willing to implement a plugin for `something` then it can be done with this project.

+The API and scheduler core are pretty stable as of now, but the frontend still requires a major refactor (to properly get supported job types that were added as a plugin).

 For a similar thing but hardcoded to a single JobType and deployable in Kubernetes cluster look at `k8s` branch of this repo.

-In reality if you don't need it to run in a cluster or scale to the moon your best bet is to use a widely recognized project such as [changedetection.io](https://github.com/dgtlmoon/changedetection.io).
+In reality if you don't need it to scale to the moon your best bet is to use a widely recognized project such as [changedetection.io](https://github.com/dgtlmoon/changedetection.io).
 Don't use this in production :D

 # High level overview